Kali – Krabi Krabong – Kobudo

 Krabi Krabong is the weapons art of Thailand, the military weapons forerunner to the unarmed combat art of Muay Thai and the ring sport of Thai Boxing.

-Eskrima and Kali are the weapons arts of the Philipines, referred to as Filipino Martial Arts or FMA.
+Kali is the weapons art of the Philipines, referred to as Filipino Martial Arts or FMA.

-Though we do Japanese tanto training from kobudo and ninpo, the bulk of our knife training is from Eskrima.
+Though we do Japanese tanto training from Kobudo and Ninpo, the bulk of our knife training is from Kali

 Kobudo – Bokken, Jo and Bo, Tonfa and Nunchaku